ratal/mdfreader/README.md

     yop=mdfreader.mdf('NameOfFile',noDataLoading=True) # channel data will be loaded from file if needed
     # to get file mdf version
     yop.MDFVersionNumber
-    # to get file struture, you can create a mdfinfo instance
+    # to get file structure or attachments, you can create a mdfinfo instance
     info=mdfreader.mdfinfo()
     info.listChannels('NameOfFile') # returns only the list of channels info.readinfo('NameOfFile') # complete file structure object
+    yop._info # same class is stored in mdfreader class
     # to list channels names after reading
     yop.keys()
     # to list channels names grouped by raster, below dict mdf attribute contains